acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 from google.colab import drive drive.mount('/content/gdrive')
 ```
-and please change your dir once you are in different folder,
+and please change your dir once you are in different folder:

 ```sh
 os.chdir('/content/gdrive/MyDrive/dimension reduction')
 ```

-Assuming your dir is called 'I love ACSE', change to dir above to,
+Assuming your dir is called 'I love ACSE', change to dir above to:

 ```sh
 os.chdir('/content/gdrive/MyDrive/I love ACSE')
 ```

-In the .ipynb files, the models like encoder, generator and scaler etc. are saved in .pkl files and stored in different files e.g. /output_files, if you want to import these models, e.g. scaler_std for scaling the data, and assuming your folder of saving it is 'I_love_saving', then change
+In the .ipynb files, the models like encoder, generator and scaler etc. are saved in .pkl files and stored in different files e.g. /output_files, if you want to import these models, e.g. scaler_std for scaling the data, and assuming your folder of saving it is 'I_love_saving', then change:

 ```sh
 scaler_std = joblib.load('output_files/scaler_std_full.pkl')